livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

 ### How to download:
-Due to large data file currently being hosted on Git LFS, you cannot use git clone to download these files.
+Due to how large the data files are, they are currently being hosted on Git LFS (Large File Service).
+This means you cannot use the default git clone to download these files.
+Instead, you will need to use git LFS.
 Please follow the instructions below below to download the dataset in its entirety:

  1. Install git from:
  * Windows: <https://gitforwindows.org/>